★★★★★

 But the Starling business account itself can only hold a balance in pounds and receive money in pounds.
 So if you’re being paid by a company abroad they will need to pay you in pounds (which might involve a fee at their end), and if you are transferring money to a bank account overseas there will also be a charge.

-This is one of the reasons why the separate euro and US dollar business accounts are being offered as an option by Starling.
-They too can only hold money in their home currency (so euros and US dollars respectively), but if you’re doing lots of business in Europe or the US, you can send and receive payments in those currencies freely.
+This is one of the reasons why the separate euro business accounts is being offered as an option by Starling.
+They too can only hold money in their home currency, but if you’re doing lots of business in Europe, you can send and receive payments in euros freely.

 As explained above, these accounts do come with a monthly fee, but you can choose to open and run them alongside your standard Starling business account.
 You can also transfer money between all three, which involves a 0.4% currency commission from Starling.